FactoryBoy/factory_boy/docs/reference.rst

+Attributes and methods
+""""""""""""""""""""""

 .. class:: Factory

     **Class-level attributes:**

+    .. attribute:: Meta
     .. attribute:: _meta

         .. versionadded:: 2.4.0

         The :class:`FactoryOptions` instance attached to a :class:`Factory` class is available as a :attr:`_meta` attribute.

+    .. attribute:: Params

+        .. versionadded:: 2.7.0

+        The extra parameters attached to a :class:`Factory` are declared through a :attr:`Params` class.
+        See :ref:`the "Parameters" section <parameters>` for more information.

     .. attribute:: _options_class